DiversityFIRST™ Training Offerings

 To belong is a fundamental human motivation.
 We have a pervasive drive to form lasting, positive, significant interpersonal relationships.
 This need is found in all humans, in all cultures, and in all workplaces.
-A culture of Belonging cultivates thriving, engaged, and productive colleagues and employees and as a result, profitable organizations.
+A culture of belongingness cultivates thriving, engaged, and productive staff; and as a result, profitable organizations.
 This certification teaches attendees how to leverage their values, identities, and discourses to create environments where people from any background feel as though they belong.

 - Identify core values and the integral role they play in belonging

 - Understand how the origins of our identities influence our belonging

 - Discover the discourses that impact our sense of belonging

 - Recognize how space and time manipulates belonging

 - Learn how to create a culture of belonging in virtual environments

 The entire world continues to become more diverse, and that includes employees, customers and clients across the profit, non-profit and government sectors.
 In today’s climate, all professionals need to understand the basics of diversity, equity and inclusion.
 DEI is about much more than simple compliance; to succeed in today’s world in any aspect of business or services, enterprises must leverage diversity for strategic advantage and have DEI integrated into all aspects of their operations.

 - The basic definitions of diversity, equity and inclusion; including the evolution of the diversity field and theories of diversity.